 They had ice cream floats and cheese dogs with so much freshly shredded cheese that my two year old was squealing with joy.
 They couldn’t quit talking about how much they loved this place.

-Once we reached the bunny rescue, I gave the kids a short lecture: “We we only getting one rabbit.
+Once we reached the bunny rescue, I gave the kids a short lecture: “We are only getting one rabbit.
 Don’t even think about asking for two.”
 So we leave thirty minutes later with TWO rabbits.
 Why?
 The kids didn’t ask for the second rabbit.
 Nope.
 It was me.
 I was suckered in by all the adorable, giant rabbits.

 We surprised my husband with them when he got home, and it was love at first sight.